Hyde46/reddit_api_rs/README.md

 ## Description

 RsReddit is lightweight wrapper for the Reddit Web API.
-The goal is to cover **all endpoints** like browsing subreddits, creating posts, commenting on posts.
+The goal is to cover **most common and useful endpoints** like browsing subreddits, creating posts, commenting on posts.
 For a complete reference, see the [official documentation](https://www.reddit.com/dev/api/oauth)

 ## Features